anynines/a8s-deployment/docs/platform-operators/installing_framework.md

     - postgresql-spilo-role:
       gives spilo the required permissions to access Kubernetes resources

-5. Create one Role and RoleBinding:
+5. Create one Role and RoleBinding for each a8s framework component:

     - <component_name>-leader-election-role and <component_name>-leader-election-rolebinding:
       used for communication between multiple controllers of the same type.